Home » money » Safer online shopping – what to look out for

 e.
 Always read the small print; and print out and save the contract and terms of business; it is very easy for the seller to change the wording on their web site after your purchase.
 Keep a copy (or take a note) of their advert, web page, and e-mail.

 f.
 Take your time to decide.
-Do not be pressurised to buy before finding out everything you need to know.
+Do not be pressurized to buy before finding out everything you need to know.
 While there may be time limits for special offers, a good deal now will be a good deal tomorrow.

 g.
 Check your credit account and bank account statements regularly.
 If you find an error or discrepancy, notify the financial institution and contest the error immediately.
 Even if you notify a company by e-mail or telephone to quickly report a problem, also send a written notice by certified mail to ensure your rights are protected.
 Keep a copy of your letter for your own files.